 The Hyatt Regency Paris Étoile is a great Paris hotel for many reasons and we stayed our first night there.

 The Hotel du Louvre is a member of Hyatt’s Unbound Collection.
 We stayed night #2 there.

-Even though we were in business and first-class coming over to Paris, we didn’t get a lot of sleep because it was a short flight.
-I prefer a long 10+ hour flight when I can sleep in lay-flat seats so I can get plenty of rest.
+Even though we were in business and first-class coming over to Paris, we didn’t get much sleep because it was a short flight.
+I prefer a long 10+ hour flight when I can sleep in lay-flat seats to get plenty of rest.